- 1 Energy

 - Printers with tanks instead cartridges

-- [slim operating system variants Slim Linux] on your old laptop or PC.
+- slim operating system variants like Slim Linux on your old laptop or PC.

 The socio-political conception leading toward more sustainability and conscious use of resources is the circular economy.
 The EU is pushing it currently forward in the framework of its Green New Deal.
 In particular the EU Commission aims to come up with regulatory measures “for electronics and ICT including mobile phones, tablets and laptops under the Ecodesign Directive so that devices are designed for energy efficiency and durability, repairability, upgradability, maintenance, reuse and recycling.”
 It proposes also “to work toward establishing a new ‘right to repair’” and a Circular Electronics Initiative (EUC COM(2020) 98 final).